cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 This repo uses **OpenAI embeddings** which are **an array of 1536 floating-point values** in the range -1 to +1.

+It looks very large and verbose, but it's actually **very efficient data structure** and it enables computational efficiency vs text data.

 ```
 [